 Risk 2: Overlooked or Missed Requirements | 10% probability | Mid to High catch.
-As the project gets developed, the client will bring these additional requirements to the forefront, which we want to remain amenable towards.
+As the project gets developed, the client will bring these additional requirements to the forefront, which we want to remain ready to accommodate if possible.

 While we are working with technologically savvy clients, there is always an amount of risk that we may have missed a crucial requirement for the system.
-As we develop the requirements, we will hopefully diminish this risk, but there is always a possibility that the client mentions something that may have been a big requirement that we didn't
+As we develop the requirements, we will hopefully diminish this risk, but there is always a possibility that the client mentions something that may have been a big requirement that we did not

 To minimize this risk, we plan scheduling a buffer period into our schedule for this project to allow work on any additional requirements.
-In addition to this, we will include procedures at the end of this document to allow this document to be modified to include new requirements, although this may require changing or limiting certain other requirements that already exist in the document.
+In addition to this, we have included procedures in this document to allow for modifications and new requirements, although this may require changing or limiting certain other requirements that already exist in the document.
 As always, we stress that we want to give our client a product that will satisfy all of their needs in the given time we have, so anyway we can go about doing that, we will.